German shares outpace rest of Europe after trade data beats forecast

 "In the long term we think Europe is on track ... but in the very short term we have come a long way very quickly and while we're still slightly overweight European equities, we're taking a much closer look at that overweight."

-In a global context, Ashburton favors European-listed pharmaceutical stocks including Novartis NOVN.VX, Roche ROG.VX, and Sanofi (SASY.F) on valuation grounds over their U.S. counterparts.
+In a global context, Ashburton favours European-listed pharmaceutical stocks including Novartis, Roche , and Sanofi on valuation grounds over their U.S. counterparts.

 UNICREDIT SOARS

-Italy's FTSE MIB .FTMIB was up 0.4 percent after briefly hitting a high not seen since mid 2011, led by UniCredit (CRDI.MI) after the bank reported a large 2013 net loss due to writedowns of goodwill and bad loans but ruled out any need of a capital increase.
+Italy's FTSE MIB was up 0.9 percent after briefly hitting a high not seen since mid 2011, led by UniCredit after the bank reported a large 2013 net loss due to writedowns of goodwill and bad loans but ruled out any need of a capital increase.

-UniCredit jumped 6.2 percent in robust volume - at 3-1/2 times its 90-day daily average against a more modest 1-1/2 times seen on the FTSE MIB.
+UniCredit jumped 7 percent in robust volume - at more than three times its 90-day daily average while the FTSE Mib saw around its regular daily volume.
 Unicredit added the most points to the Italian benchmark by some margin.

 Strategists at Credit Suisse reckon the rally in peripheral Europe has further to run.